-- a) End of Message Character (As specified in the Serial Port configuration Menu in the SimPoser) - b) No more characters in the input buffer. - c) Maximum characters reached (As specified in the optional GETCOM\$ parameter) - d) Maximum string size reached portnum represents serial port 1, 2, or 3 (three is the port 2 secondary receive line)
+- a) End of Message Character (As specified in the Serial Port configuration Menu in the SimPoser) - b) No more characters in the input buffer. - Maximum characters reached (As specified in the optional GETCOM\$ parameter) - d) Maximum string size reached portnum represents serial port 1, 2, 3 or 4 maxchars (optional) represents the maximum number of characters to read and assign to the string (X\$).